 Pollutant Assessment Methods

 This section explains how data and information were assessed for selected complex or significant pollutants that applied to waters statewide or in multiple regions.
 Region-specific assessments or assessments using site-specific objectives (“SSOs”), are described in sections 5 through 10 of the staff report.
+Additionally, this section includes information on a data quantitation error discovered and remedied.

 Aluminum